Ricky512227/EventStreamMonitor/README.md

 ## Recent Updates

+I've been working on improving the project:
-- **Enhanced Health Monitoring**: New comprehensive health check utility script
+- Added a comprehensive health check utility script
-- **Improved Documentation**: Added CHANGELOG.md for better project tracking
+- Improved documentation and added CHANGELOG.md for better tracking
-- **Better Development Experience**: Enhanced .gitignore and development tools
+- Enhanced .gitignore and development tools
-- **Code Quality**: Improved documentation and type hints across the codebase
+- Added type hints across the codebase
-- **Architecture Evolution**: Documented journey from thread-per-stream to event-driven architecture
+- Documented the journey from thread-per-stream to event-driven architecture

 ## Acknowledgments